During Donna's "B.C." days

 Conference 4: The Significant Life

-The talking points aren't written out, as of yet, but the interview below (taken from the ward winning, "Debra Peppers Show," at KJSL-AM in St. Louis, Missouri), gives you an idea of what would be addressed at this conference.
+The talking points aren't written out, but the interview below (taken from the award winning, "Debra Peppers Show," at KJSL-AM in St. Louis, Missouri), gives you an idea of what would be addressed at this conference.

 DEBRA: There’s a lot of talk today about how to feel significant.
 How does